BaseMax/CPP-MyLanguage/README.md

 We need to parse JSON and access to each element and value of JSON at the runtime.
 In this library I did implenment some useful function to easily parse and use JSON structure and store in a `std::map`, So you can easily access to strings anywhere.

+You can check the [input.json](input.json) file to better understand how the library works.

 ## Purpose of library

 Did you translate words to different languages?
 Do your software support multi language and you want to handle languages without suffering.